symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 username and password used by Midgard2 or Doctrine DBAL to connect to the underlying RDBMS where the data is actually stored.

-If you are using one of the Jackalope backends, you can also specify ``options``.
-They will be set on the Jackalope session.
-Currently this can be used to tune pre-fetching nodes by setting ``jackalope.fetch_depth`` to something bigger than 0.
+If you are using one of the Jackalope backends, you can set a couple of
+parameters:

+* ``jackalope.factory``: string or object: Use a custom factory class for Jackalope objects;
+* ``jackalope.check_login_on_server``: If set to false, skip initial check whether repository exists.
+Disabled by default, you will only notice connectivity problems on the first attempt to use the repository;
+* ``jackalope.disable_stream_wrapper``: If set to false, streams are read immediately instead of first access.
+If you run into problems with streams this might be useful for debugging.
+Otherwise you probably don't want to disable the wrappers, or all binaries will be loaded each time their containing document is loaded;
+* ``jackalope.auto_lastmodified``: Whether to automatically update nodes having mix:lastModified.
+Defaults to true;
+* See below for backend specific configuration options.

+With a Jackalope backend, you can also
+`activate profiling and tune many parameters <Profiling and Performance of Jackalope>`_.

 .. configuration-block::